 For informational purposes only, here are some examples of health insurance providers that offer plans tailored to international students.
 International Student Services (ISS) does not monitor these insurance companies or their plans.
 The coverage can change, so it is your responsibility to confirm that they offer the coverage you need before you purchase any plans.

 You must to request authorization from International Student Services (ISS) before you start employment.
 To request authorization submit the On-Campus Employment Authorization e-form in UA International.
 After being approved, ISS will issue a J-1 Employment Authorization letter.
 You must submit the letter to your UA employer so they can proceed with the hiring process.
 You can be authorized for on-campus employment for up to 12 months at a time or until the end of your DS-2019, whichever occurs first.
 If you change employers, you must submit a new form to ISS.

 You may work up to 20 hours per week during fall and spring semesters.
 During winter, spring and summer breaks, you are allowed to work up to 40 hours per week.
-However, UA policy may only allow 30 hours per week depending on enrollment and term during these official breaks.
+However, UA policy limits students to 35 hours per week during official breaks.

 Some off-campus locations are treated as on-campus sites if they are directly owned by the University of Arizona or have strong educational affiliation.
 If you are unsure whether your work site is considered on-campus, you should speak with an ISS advisor for clarification.

 You are only eligible to apply for a Social Security Number (SSN) if you have on campus employment or authorization to work off campus.
 If you have on-campus employment, such as a student work position or graduate assistantship, International Student Services (ISS) will provide you a letter to take to Social Security Administration (SSA) to apply for your SSN.
 For more information go to Taxes: Social Security Number (SSN).

 This information does not apply to J-1 student interns.